 - Front corner posts

 - Cross members (floor)

 Refrigerated (Or Reefer) Shipping Containers

-For starters, this type of container is insulated to ensure the internal temperature can be regulated.
-Refrigerated containers are often referred to as reefer containers, and are used to store and transport temperature sensitive, perishable goods.
+For starters, this type of containers anatomy is insulated to ensure the internal temperature can be regulated.
+Refrigerated containers are often referred to as reefer containers, and are used to store and transport temperature-sensitive, perishable goods.

 Some components that make up the refrigeration process include:

 The shipping container CSC plate is attached to one of the doors on the outside and is similar to the compliance plate you’ll find in the engine bay of your car.

 These plates are affixed to the container at the time of manufacture and it basically stipulates that the container meets the required standards for the service it was designed for.

 That’s the basic anatomy of the standard shipping container and reefer container, the two most common forms of the container in use.
 Shipping containers designed for specialised purposes will have other components, but for the most part, they’ll contain the parts that are covered in this post as well.